 - There is an emphasis on helping students improve their skills for employment.
-Accounting students take part in tailored employability and skills workshops, and an annual Accounting Mini Fair, where representatives from accountancy firms and professional bodies provide students with information on placement and graduate opportunities.
+Accounting students take part in tailored employability, business simulation games and skills workshops, and an annual recruitment fair, where representatives from accountancy firms and professional bodies provide students with information on internships and graduate opportunities.

-- The Accounting degree at Queen’s opens up a number of career opportunities including accountancy, management consultancy, and corporate finance.
+- The Accounting with Spanish degree at Queen’s opens up a number of career opportunities including accountancy, management consultancy, and corporate finance.